paridhirustogi/paridhirustogi.github.io/_news/announcement_5.md

 ---
 layout: post
-title: Presented a poster on our paper in review at the Ocean Sciences Meeting in Glasgow, Scotland
+title:
 date: 2026-02-23
 inline: true
 related_posts: false
 ---
+Presented a poster on our paper under review at the Ocean Sciences Meeting in Glasgow, Scotland.